Proof Of Right In Regard To Patent Application

 Now the question is what is the prescribed time limit for submitting the Proof of Right by the applicant?
 As the above section says it can be submitted along with the application for patent or within such period as prescribed after filing the application.
 The prescribed time limit is given under Rule 10 of The Patents Rules, 2003.
 It says as follows:

 “10.
 Period within which proof of the right under section 7(2) to make the application shall be furnished. —

 Where, in an application for a patent made by virtue of an assignment of the right to apply for the patent for the invention, if the proof of the right to make the application is not furnished with the application, the applicant shall within a period of six months after the filing of such application furnish such proof.

 Explanation —For the purposes of this rule, the six months period in case of an application corresponding to an international application in which India is designated shall be reckoned from the actual date on which the corresponding application is filed in India.”

 Therefore, according to Rule 10 Proof of Right must be submitted within 6 months after filing the application for patent.
-In case of an international application where India is a designated country, the filing date for a patent application is the date on which the application is filed in India.
+In the case of an international application where India is a designated country, the filing date for a patent application is the date on which the application is filed in India.